CloverTerrace/weather/README.md

 - **Metric units:** change `units=e` to `units=m` in
   `scripts/fetch_weather.py`'s URL, and update the unit labels in `index.html` accordingly (°C, km/h, mm, hPa).

-## Notes on Findu.com as an alternative source

-Findu.com doesn't offer a clean, stable JSON API the way Weather Underground does — it's built around APRS packet data and mostly returns HTML or loosely-structured text/XML, which is more brittle to parse and more likely to break silently.
-Since your station already reports to WU, that's the more reliable pull source for this setup.